Son of a Cleaning Lady

 Your body is the hardware.
 No matter how sharp your software is, if the machine overheats or doesn’t get the right upgrades, nothing runs.
 The body does not forgive long-term neglect.

 Exercise: Movement is fuel for both strength and focus.
 It doesn’t need to mean heavy lifting or marathons.
 Even 30 minutes of daily activity has proven benefits for energy, stress reduction, and brain function.
 Muscle mass is a serious predictor of longevity.
-Research shows that older adults with stronger, more abundant muscle live longer, healthier lives
+Research shows that older adults with stronger, more abundant muscles live longer, healthier lives

 Nutrition: Food is information for your body.
 Whole foods, balance, and hydration support the brain and immune system.
 Poor fuel drags performance down as fast as junk gas in a race car.